 I Took the Road Less Traveled

 The opposite canyon wall seemed to have a long shadow cast on it at the bottom.
 I continued ever so slowly and methodically down.
 Just about to the bottom, I could see the sandy wash clearly.
-I leapt the last 4 feet.
-Turning around in the soft, warm sand gave me another heart raising start.
+I leaped the last four feet.
+Turning around in the soft, warm sand gave me another heart-raising start.
 Once again, I paused to take a photo.
 Directly in front of me was a mountain lion lair with fresh scat at the entrance.
 Two boulders too large to scale were on my left in the wash.
 It was time to skinny up the rocks back to the trail.
 Sometimes there is a reason the trail is less wandered!

 Back at the fork I proceeded to hike north along the other edge of the ravine.

 So far, I had encountered a lion den and a bull snake.
 I had had a different kind of excitement as compared to the discovery of gold.
 But the experience had been a treasure nevertheless.
 Wildflowers were everywhere.
 All of the desert flower colors were extremely bright.
 It was a bit like a sand and pebble box strewn with clumps of M&M's.

 As nice as that was, my attention turned to a five-foot wooden stake on my left.
 It had a thin aluminum plate attached to it.
 Because it was down off the road on loose dirt and rock, I could not get close enough for a good photo.
 The sun's reflection and no telephoto kept me from getting a sharp picture.
 It was a rectangular plate with an X in the top left corner with the number 80 and the letters MRR.
 This was an 80-acre mineral and oil claim.